Ingredion (INGR) Q2 2017 Results - Earnings Call Transcript

 Moving on to the net sales bridge, our year-to-date sales were up versus last year.
 Volume and foreign exchange contributed $94 million and $50 million, respectively.
 This was partially offset by $49 million of price/mix.
 Our price/mix was largely driven by the pass-through of lower raw material costs.
 As we look more closely by region, you can see unfavorable foreign exchange affected EMEA, predominantly driven by the British pound.

 Volumes were up in North America, Asia Pacific and EMEA.
-In North America, volume was up, driven largely by our TIC Gums acquisition, as well as specialty ingredients.
+In North America, volume was up, driven largely by our TIC Gums acquisition as well as specialty ingredients.
 In Asia Pacific, volume was up, given our specialty capacity expansion.
 Price/mix was down 2%, largely driven by the pass-through of lower raw material cost in three of our four regions and the diversification of our core customer mix in Asia Pacific.
 For the year, reported operating income increased $8 million, while adjusted operating income increased $21 million.

 North America posted strong results due to margin expansion, driven by operational efficiencies, growth in acquisition and specialty-related ingredients, and the lapping of last year's plant maintenance.
 South America operating income decreased by $13 million.
 The decrease was largely a result of Argentina's difficult macroeconomic conditions and the strike in Argentina and resulting temporary higher costs.
 Asia Pacific and EMEA were up $1 million and $2 million, respectively.
 Corporate costs were flat.

-Moving to the earnings per share, changes from operations on improvement of $0.19 per share, primarily the result of volume of $0.26 per share with a lesser benefit from foreign exchange of $0.04 and $0.02 from other income.
+Moving to the earnings per share, changes from operations saw an improvement of $0.19 per share, primarily the result of volume of $0.26 per share with a lesser benefit from foreign exchange of $0.04 and $0.02 from other income.
 This was offset by a margin impact of minus $0.13.
 The lower margins were largely caused by South America with Argentina's difficult macro conditions and labor strike with temporary higher costs affecting the region.

 Moving to our non-operational changes, we recognized a benefit of $0.07 per share.
 Our adjusted tax rate was lower, contributing $0.12 per share benefit for the same reasons I explained in the quarter earlier.
 Our shares outstanding had a per share benefit of $0.02.
 These benefits were offset by higher financing costs of minus $0.07 caused by a higher debt balance and higher interest rates.